binipringle/contracts/_texts/0-outline.md

 **Hypo** from Death of a Salesman:

+1. Willy doesn't want to travel any more.
+Asks Howard (son of the old owner) for an office job in town.
-1. Suppose that Howard's father said to Willy, "i'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town."
+2. Suppose that Howard's father said to Willy, "i'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town."
-2. years later, Howard has died and Willy doesn't want to travel anymore.
-Was this a promise?
 3. Would a reasonable person in Willy's shoes think that a promise was made?

+- **Willy** would argue that there was a promise because a reasonable person in Willy's shoes who heard the owner of his business say "I'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town..." would think a promise was made, based on the relationship of owner-employee, industry custom to promise future employment in this type of casual conversation, level of specificity (in town), etc. Therefore, there was an enforceable promise.
+- **Loman** would argue that there was not a promise because a reasonable person in Willy's shoes who heard the ownerr of his business say "I'm sure when you decide you want to stop traveling, we'll be able to find a place for you here in town..." wouldn't think there was a promise of office employment in the future based on the conversation was years ago, not clear, definite or detailed, used the words "I'm sure."
+Therefore, there was not an enforceable promise.

 "I'm sure" is often used colloquially to mean the exact opposite: I'm not sure.
 Use factors.
 Statement lacks clarity and definiteness (i.e. "a place")